Leveraging data to cultivate harmonious workplace cultures

 Turning workplace insights into meaningful change

 Something that you are passionate about is helping companies take the insights that they gain from, say, an annual employee experience survey––and enacting meaningful change.
 The data gathering is one side, the first important part.
-To your point, it’s one thing to establish core values, but if they aren’t implemented in a meaningful, clear that like your workforce can understand and be engaged with, then it’s not going to succeed.
+To your point, it’s one thing to establish core values, but if they aren’t implemented in a meaningful, clear way that your workforce can understand and be engaged with, then it’s not going to succeed.

 SD: Right, it becomes a box to check.
 You don’t get the maximum impact or the ROI from that employee experience investment because nothing’s being done with it in a way that’s meaningful.